Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Conclusion

 \section{Conclusion}

 In this paper, we study the explicit role of initialization on controlling the convergence and implicit bias of single-hidden-layer linear networks trained under gradient flow.
-We first show that initialization with sufficient level of imbalance leads to the exponential convergence of the squared error loss.
+We first provide a lower bound on the instantaneous rate based on the imbalance matrix and the product, from which convergence guarantees are derived based on sufficient imbalance or sufficient margin.
 We then show that proper initialization enforces the trajectory of network parameters to be exactly (or approximately) constrained in a low-dimensional invariant set, over which minimizing the loss yields the min-norm solution.
-Combining those results, we obtain a novel non-asymptotic bound regarding the implicit bias on wide linear networks under random initialization towards the min-norm solution.
+Combining those results, we obtain a novel non-asymptotic bound regarding the implicit bias of wide linear networks under random initialization towards the min-norm solution.
 Our analysis, although on a simpler overparametrized model, connects overparametrization, initialization, and optimization.
-We think it is promising for future research to translate some of the concepts such as the imbalance, and the constrained learning concept to multi-layer linear networks, and eventually to neural networks with nonlinear activations.
+We think it is promising for future research to translate some of the concepts such as the imbalance, and the constrained learning to multi-layer linear networks, and eventually to neural networks with nonlinear activations.